ros-navigation/docs.nav2.org/tutorials/docs/navigation2_dynamic_point_following.rst

     </BehaviorTree>
   </root>

 To stay at a certain distance from the target, we will use the action node ``TruncatePath``.
-This node modifies a path making it shorter.
+This node modifies a path making it shorter so we don't try to navigate into the object of interest.
 We can set up the desired distance to the goal using the input port ``distance``.

 .. code-block:: xml